Trial set for ex-NFL star in 2012 killings

-Tune in to "Downward Spiral: Inside the Case Against Aaron Hernandez," Friday at 11 p.m. and Saturday at 9 p.m.
+Watch "Downward Spiral: Inside the Case Against Aaron Hernandez," Saturday at 12 a.m. and 9 p.m.
 ET on CNN.

 From the NFL to life in prison